mikedonnici/dev/kotlin/README.md

 ### Data classes

-A classe that is created to hold data (properties) can be declared as a `data class`:
+A `data class` provides convenience methods for when a classes primary purpose is as a data structure.
+They are not restricted to properties only and can be given additional methods.
+However, they cannot be _abstract_ and are therefore more useful for concrete classes that contain a lot of data.

 ```kotlin
 data class Thing(val a: String, val b: String, val c: String)